cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://t.me/transcriber_bot'>@transcriber_bot</a> — telegram bot, which can convert to text voice messages in 24 languages (view pic)
 </br><a href='https://github.com/wkentaro/gdown'>Gdown</a> — When downloading files from Google Drive curl/wget fails (because of the security notice).
 But this problem is easily solved.
 </br><a href='https://chrome.google.com/webstore/detail/webdext/jkgddhdaaejpmlmddpbedgnkdgiacblk/related'>Webdext</a> — An intelligent and quick web data extractor for #GoogleChrome.
 Support data extraction from web pages containing a list of objects such as product listing, news listing, search result, etc
+</br><a href='https://chrome.google.com/webstore/detail/z-history-dump/ahpkicobhkchblogldpjchdhmdnblpkm/related'>Z History Dump</a> — Open chrome://history/ and download all links from browser history in json.
+This provides tremendous opportunities for visualization and analysis of information.
+</br><a href='https://codesandbox.io/'>Codesandbox</a> — Great online environment for creating, testing, and researching written JavaScript tools (and #OSINT has many: social-analyzer, opencti, rengine, aleph).
+</br><a href='https://www.scrapersnbots.com/webtools/'>Scrapersnbots</a> — A collection of a wide variety of online tools for #osint and not only: search for users with a specific name on different sites, one domain #Google Image search, YouTube tags viewer, url-extractor and much more
 </br><a href='https://headlines.sharethrough.com/'>Headlines.Sharethrough.com</a> — analyzes headlines according to four indicators (strenghts, suggestions, engagement, impression) and gives a score from 1 to 100
 </br><a href='https://github.com/ninoseki/miteru'>Miteru</a> — Experimental phishing kit detection tool.
 It collects phishy URLs from phishing info feeds and checks each phishy URL whether it enables directory listing and contains a phishing kit (compressed file) or not
 </br><a href='https://github.com/mohan3d/slideshare-go'>Slideshare Downloader</a> — A very simple and fast tool for downloading Slideshare presentations in PDF format (recommend to choose High quality at once)
 </br><a href='https://chrome.google.com/webstore/detail/web-history-stat/fccaimiahhpljpnlnheimldcfhdhjgdl/related'>Web history stat</a> — detailed statistics of your browser history
 </br><a href='https://t.me/YTranslateBot'>@YTranslateBot</a> — type text or resend messages to Telegram bot for translate it.
 </br><a href='https://mr0grog.github.io/google-docs-to-markdown/'>Google Docs to Markdown online converter</a> — just copy text to the site
+</br><a href='https://www.cloudhq.net/apps'>CloudHQ</a> — A collection of several dozen extensions for #Chrome that allow you to extend the functionality of the standard #Gmail interface and maximize your #productivity.
+Tracking, sorting, sharing, saving, editing and much more.
+</br><a href='https://chrome.google.com/webstore/detail/aha-music-song-finder-for/dpacanjfikmhoddligfbehkpomnbgblf/related'>AHA Music</a> — A very simple tool that helps you determine what track is playing in the current browser tab.
+What I like best about it is that it works when the sound is turned OFF (albeit with a slight delay)
 </br><a href='https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm/related?hl=ru'>Talend API Tester Free Edition</a> — tool that allows to quickly test requests to different APIs directly in the browser, send requests and inspect responses, validate API behavior
 </br><a href='https://web--proxy.herokuapp.com/'>Web--proxy</a> — free web proxy
 </br><a href='http://www.remindmewhen.io/'>RemindWhen</a> — Simple app that reminds you on email if your favorite country opens for tourists from your country.